zonender/react-redux-webpack2-starter/README.md

     export default CoursesPage;
     ```

-    for both functions, so now we have bound them to the "this" of the CoursesPage component.
+    so now we have bound them to the "this" of the CoursesPage component.

     We can also do the bind under the render function like this: